zcr268/SideStore/CONTRIBUTING.md

 ## Prebuilt binary information

-minimuxer (and soon em_proxy) uses prebuilt static library binaries built by GitHub Actions to speed up builds and remove the need for Rust to be installed when working on SideStore.
+minimuxer and em_proxy use prebuilt static library binaries built by GitHub Actions to speed up builds and remove the need for Rust to be installed when working on SideStore.
 [`Dependencies/fetch-prebuilt.sh`](./Dependencies/fetch-prebuilt.sh) will be run before each build by Xcode, and it will check if the downloaded binaries are up-to-date once every 6 hours.
 If you want to force it to check for new binaries, run `bash ./Dependencies/fetch-prebuilt.sh force`.